milan-stankovic-dev/Event-Scheduler/README.md

     Type [1] to add new events.
     Type [2] to remove events.
     Type [3] to search events by start time.
+    Type [4] to search events by name.
-    Type [4] to list all scheduled events.
+    Type [5] to list all scheduled events.
     Type any other key to quit application.

     Your choice: